 To the eager crowd, Ghostpoet emerged, commanding his tools with severity, enhancing his usual microphone accompaniment.
 Ghostpoet’s presence is striking, smartly suited in a formal jacket, sporting his trademark vintage frames.
 This added to the punch of his brooding mix of beats and eerie synth-scales, as found all over 2013’s Some Say I So I Say Light, and the biting garage-esque brit-dance beat of Cold Win, the swirl of Meltdown engulfed amidst poppier tracks.
 His pop leaning, however, is what adds to Ghostpoet’s accessibility and fun, the vibe resounding joyfully by this point to his every turn.
 In this set up, Ghostpoet impresses with his ability to infect enthusiasm into crowds, showcasing all the creative flair Beatnik’s launch could have asked for.

 Photos: Adam Bennett

-For further information about Beatnik and future events, visit here.
+For further information and future events visit the Beatnik website here.